 2) General Health Questionnaire (link via email)

-Before you begin, we will ask you to provide your consent for the RPR to store your personal information and for it to be used by various study staff.
-RPR staff members check the RPR regularly to look for potential matches — participants who fit the needs of a particular study.
+Before you begin, we will ask you to provide your consent for the RPR to store your personal information and for it to be used by various study teams.
+Volunteer for Health staff members check the RPR regularly to look for potential matches — participants who fit the needs of a particular study.
 You will receive emails with study information.
 Please note that it may be someone from WU or someone from one of the ICTS Institutions that contacts you.

 We may forward your contact information to the study coordinator.
 The coordinator is the person who handles participant recruitment and other administrative aspects of running a clinical study.
 The coordinator reviews your information and, depending on many factors, may or may not contact you to talk about your interest and eligibility.

 Membership in the RPR does not obligate you to participate in any study; you can always say no. You may contact us to remove or modify your RPR information at any time.
 All of the information you provide in the RPR will be kept completely confidential, in compliance with federal law and Washington University policies.
 Any contact information shared with an ICTS Institution will be provided in a password-protected document.